awsdocs/elb-user-guide/doc_source/infrastructure-security.md

 Your load balancer sends requests to its registered targets using private IP addresses\.
 Therefore, your targets do not need public IP addresses in order to receive requests from a load balancer\.

-To call the Elastic Load Balancing API from your VPC without sending traffic over the public internet, use AWS PrivateLink\.
+To call the Elastic Load Balancing API from your VPC using private IP addresses, use AWS PrivateLink\.
 For more information, see [Access Elastic Load Balancing using an interface endpoint \(AWS PrivateLink\)](load-balancer-vpc-endpoints.md)\.

 ## Controlling network traffic<a name="control-network-traffic"></a>